JoelEarps/angular-playground/docs/ngrx.md

 You can have functional or class based effects

 Effects are designed to extract any side-effects (such as Network calls) from components and handle potential race conditions.
+They perform operations either async or sync - they are observables listening for inputs and piping them through prescription.

 Key Concepts
 Effects isolate side effects from components, allowing for more pure components that select state and trigger updates and/or effects in ComponentStore(s).